hkniberg/ainutshell/1-main/120-the-role-of-humans.md

 - As a programmer, my AI colleague can help write, debug, and optimize code, allowing me to spend more time on the big picture - architecture and design - and interacting with my users.
 - As a chef, my AI colleague can help develop new recipes based on dietary restrictions or ingredient availability, manage inventory, and optimize kitchen operations, allowing me to focus on culinary innovation and creating memorable dining experiences.

-OK I confess, that last point was AI generated, couldn't resist.
 This list can go on and on.
-Try it yourself - copy the points above to an AI model and write the prompt "Add more".
+Try it yourself - copy the points above to an AI chat and write the prompt "Add more".

 ## What if your job is at risk?

 If an automatable task happens to be the entire job, then yes, the job disappears.
 This has happened throughout human history.
 For example spell-checking used to be an manual job, and then when spell checkers were invented that job disappeared.
 Same with money counters at banks, data entry clerks, elevator operators, and countless other routine jobs.

 I don't think many people miss those job though.
 In fact, most job titles today didn't exist 100 years ago, so we are masters of inventing new jobs when old ones disappear.

 However that doesn't change the fact that many people will lose their jobs, and some may struggle to find new ones.
 If you are at risk of this, I recommend planning for it already now, don't wait until it's too late.

 For starters, learn how to use AI yourself.
-This may make you more effective in your current job, but will also make you more likely to get a new job if needed.
+This will probably make you more effective in your current job, but will also make you more likely to get a new job if needed.
 The fact that you are reading this book is a good start!

 For example let's say your job is to translate or proof-read documents.
 That job is at risk of being replaced by AI.
-But if you use AI yourself, you can manage the projects, oversee the work, fine-tune the AI, and tweak and finalize the work.
-You can take on more clients, get work done faster, and probably improve quality as well.
+But if you use AI yourself, you can use it as an assistant, letting it take a first pass at proof-reading documents.
+As you get better at prompting it, it will get better at doing the job.
+Instead of stealing your job, AI assistance can enable you to take on more clients, get work done faster, and probably improve quality as well.

 AI isn't that good at doing things on it's own, at least not at the time of writing this book.
 It needs a human colleague to collaborate with.
 It needs you.

 Either that, or reskill yourself for a job that AI cannot do.
 Ironically, you can use AI to help identify those jobs.

 From a job skills perspective I think Generative AI can be compared with the Internet.
 Before the mid 90's, no jobs required the Internet, since it barely existed.
 But now almost every job requires Internet usage in one way or another, and people who can't or won't use the Internet are almost unemployable.
-I think it will be the same with Generative AI.
+It will probably be the same with Generative AI.

 ## Recalibrate

-I think this famous tweet by my friend Kent Beck sums it up nicely:
+This famous tweet by my friend Kent Beck sums it up nicely:

 ![alt text](../.gitbook/assets/120-tweet.png)